-The Company is principally engaged in investment holding.
-The financial statements are authorised for issue by the Company's Board of Directors on the date stamped on page 7.
+The Company is principally engaged in investment holding activity.
+The financial statements are authorised for issue by the Company's Board of Directors on the date stamped on page 6 to 9.

 The Company is a wholly owned subsidiary of Bharti Airtel International (Mauritius) Limited, a company domiciled and incorporated in Mauritius.
 Bharti Airtel Limited, a company incorporated in India and listed on the stock exchange in India, is the Intermediate parent company.